How to appraise the resale value of a vintage mannequin

 This means that it is going to be expensive to restore it to its original skin tone.
 Buyers will factor that into what they are willing to pay.

-6 Restoration Costs: We acquired a bunch of highly coveted realistic vintage Rootstein mannequins from a museum.
+6 Restoration Costs: A few years ago we acquired a bunch of highly coveted realistic vintage Rootstein mannequins from a museum.

 Although they were in excellent condition structurally, they had been completely covered from head to toe in yellow or lilac paint.

-The glass eyes on the highly coveted Cher mannequin had been painted over.
-This caused us to get far less money than what she was worth because the seller was going to have to spend a lot of money to restore her.
+Even the glass eyes on the highly coveted Cher mannequin had been painted over.
+This caused us to get far less money than she was worth because the seller was going to have to spend a lot of money to restore her.

 8 Shipping- Packing a mannequin for shipment is a lot of work and, if not done correctly, could result in the mannequin arriving damaged.